 Lionel Messi is still making history at 38 years old, remaining a cornerstone and captain for both Inter Miami and the Argentina national team.
 With the 2026 Major League Soccer season now underway, fans are wondering when they’ll see the forward back in action.

-The 2026 MLS campaign has only just begun for Messi, who has featured in four official matches so far across all competitions, scoring thrice without registering an assist.
+The 2026 MLS campaign has only just begun for Messi, who has featured in seven official matches so far across all competitions, scoring six times without registering an assist.
 The opener came against LAFC, who handed Inter Miami a 3-0 defeat in front of a packed crowd at the Los Angeles Memorial Coliseum.

 Lionel Messi and the task of defending the World Cup title